 The CPC program continues to collect data for outcome measures and come up with a method to collate these data for presentation.
 A new faculty member with a special interest in pain neuromodulation is starting this coming academic year.
-Department of Clinical Neurosciences 2013-2014

-Cardiology: Dr. Jim Stone Gastroenterology: Drs.
-Christopher Andrews, Phil Mitchell
+Cardiology: Dr. Jim Stone

+Gastroenterology: Drs.
+Christopher Andrews,

+Phil Mitchell